• Skip to primary navigation

 • Drain or spoon off the excess duck fat from your skillet.

-Oven Finish: To finish your duck breasts in the oven, either make sure that your skillet is oven-safe or preheat a clean rimmed baking sheet at 400°F (205°C) while your starting the duck breasts in your skillet.
+• To finish your duck breasts in the oven, either make sure that your skillet is oven-safe or preheat a clean-rimmed baking sheet to 400°F (205°C) while you start the duck breasts in your skillet.
 Transfer the duck breasts to your baking sheet with the skin side down and cook for an additional 4-6 minutes.

-• Cook until your duck breast has an internal temperature of 130°F (54°C) then remove from your skillet or oven and allow to rest for 10 minutes before slicing and serving.
+• Cook until your duck breast has an internal temperature of 130°F (54°C), then remove it from your skillet or oven and rest for 10 minutes before slicing and serving.

 Notes

-• USDA recommends cooking duck until it is 165°F (74°C) but this is overdone duck to many, myself included!
-Use your personal preference and best judgement to determine what temperature you want to cook your duck breasts to.
+• USDA recommends cooking duck until it reaches 165°F (74°C).
+However, this is overdone to many, myself included!
+Use your personal preference and best judgment to determine to what temperature you’d like your duck to be cooked.

 Nutrition